oskariorg/oskari-frontend/api/mapping/mapmodule/event/DataForMapLocationEvent.md

 # DataForMapLocationEvent [rpc]

-Notifies user that map gets GFI results.
+Notifies application that a click on the map resulted in more data for that location (GFI style content).

 ## Description